kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 | 8345            | 8141            | 67 MB           |
 | 10385           | 10141           | 76 MB           |

 As shown in the benchmark, the size of etcd grows as the number of resources in the cluster grows, but the growth is slower when reports server is installed.
 As reports server stores policy reports in a separate database, they don't take up any space in etcd.
-At 10,000 reports, the database size of etcd is 70.1% smaller compared to when reports server is installed.
+At 10,000 reports, the storage size of etcd is 70.1% smaller compared to when reports server is installed.

 ## Getting Started